k-takata/vim-kt-patches/README.md

 ### Update

-If you want to get the latest source code after clone, you can use the following commands:
+If you want to get the latest source code after clone, you can use the following command:

-    $ stq pop -a
-    $ stg pull
-    $ stq push -a
+    $ stq pull

 ## License